pedrorfdez/stock-market-mcp-server/README.md

 # Stock Market MCP Server

-A Python-based server for stock market data processing and analysis.
+An MCP server for stock market data processing and analysis.

 ## Features